-Global economic and business activities continue to face widespread macroeconomic uncertainties, including labor shortages, inflation and monetary supply shifts, rising interest rates, recession risks and potential disruptions from the Russia-Ukraine conflict and the Israel-Hamas war.
-Starting in the second half of fiscal year 2022 and continuing through fiscal year 2023, our business was impacted by consumer inflationary pressures and recession concerns.
+Global economic and business activities continue to face widespread macroeconomic uncertainties, including inflation, elevated interest rates, recession risks and potential disruptions from the Russia-Ukraine conflict and rising global political tensions.
+Our results may also be impacted by the change in the presidential administration.
+Beginning in fiscal year 2023 and continuing throughout fiscal year 2024 our business was impacted by consumer inflationary pressures and recession concerns.
 As a result of our recent performance, we have taken steps to reduce our total inventory, implement cost reduction measures to reflect current sales trends and reduce investments in future new store openings.
-We currently do not plan to open any new stores during fiscal year 2024.
+We did not open any new stores in fiscal year 2024 and we plan to open one new store in fiscal year 2025.

 We continue to actively monitor the impact of these macroeconomic factors on our financial condition, liquidity, operations, suppliers, industry and workforce.
-The extent of the impact of these factors on our operational and financial performance, including our ability to execute our business strategies and initiatives in the expected timeframe, will depend on future developments, and the impact on our customers, partners and employees, all of which are uncertain and cannot be predicted; however, any continued or renewed disruption resulting from these factors could negatively impact our business.
+The extent of the impact of these factors on our operational and financial performance, including our ability to execute our business strategies and initiatives in the expected timeframe, will depend on future developments, and the impact on our customers, partners and outfitters, all of which are uncertain and cannot be predicted; however, any continued or renewed disruption resulting from these factors could negatively impact our business.